violentmonkey/violentmonkey.github.io/content/pages/api/gm.md

 ### GM_unregisterMenuCommand

-Unregister a command which has been registered to Violentmonkey popup menu.
+Unregisters a command which has been registered to Violentmonkey popup menu.

 ```js
 GM_unregisterMenuCommand(caption)